-The textbook can be found at the Campus Store, www.used.addall.com or in the University library.
+The textbook can be accessed through Inclusive Access on Bookshelf on Canvas page.
+Also it can be found at the Campus Store, www.used.addall.com or in the University library.

 Course Description

 This course will introduce students to some of the most important mathematical tools to formulate and solve problems in economics.
 For this purpose, we will cover linear algebra, differential calculus, and optimization problems.
 It is intended to cover these mathematical concepts that will be studied in the context of their applications to economics.
 Also, it is aimed to develop students' abilities to use mathematical techniques to solve problems in intermediate and advanced economics courses.